NULabNortheastern/digitalassignmentshowcase/data_visualization/senior_capstone-spring2020-bormann/readme.md

 For the Tableau section, students will learn how to use data in a powerful software to produce professional visualizations.
 Furthermore, students will learn how to use the software to answer data-based research questions.

 ## Learning Objectives
--Understand spatial data structure in the context of Tableau.
+- Understand spatial data structure in the context of Tableau.<br>
--Learn Tableau terminology and understand how Tableau displays data.
+- Learn Tableau terminology and understand how Tableau displays data.<br>
--Know how to plot points in Tableau based upon x/y coordinates.
+- Know how to plot points in Tableau based upon x/y coordinates.<br>
--Understand filtering and visualization options for spatial data.
+- Understand filtering and visualization options for spatial data.<br>
--Know how to visualize data using other Tableau methods like line or bar graphs.
+- Know how to visualize data using other Tableau methods like line or bar graphs.<br>

 ## Documents for Module